GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   _To set up security verification for WOG account:_

-  1. Use your GSIB device to go to [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).
+  1. From your GSIB device, go to [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).

   ?> If you are prompted to sign in, use your organisation email address and GSIB device password.